Columbus Fire & EMS

 Daniel Hord Deputy Chief of Resource Management

 Daniel Hord currently serves as the Deputy Chief of Resource Management for Columbus Fire and Emergency Medical Services.
-Deputy Chief Hord has served the department since 2004, rising through the permanent rank of Battalion Chief.
+Deputy Chief Hord has served the department since 2004, rising to the permanent rank of Battalion Chief.
 In 2020, he was appointed to Deputy Chief of Operations.
 In March of 2022, Chief Hord was appointed to the position of Deputy Chief of Resource Management.

 Daniel S. Macon